henriquesqs/University/Computer Graphics/OpenGL 3D/Final project/README.md

 - `W, A, S, D` keyboard keys moves the camera

 - `P` keyboard key toggles the polygon mode

+- `U` and `I` to increase and decrease scenario luminosity, respectively

 - `Mouse` rotates the camera